amarantini/Swim-Dolphin/README.md

 Author: Qiru Hu

 Design: As a dolphin, you like swimming and you want to jump through as much buoys as possible.
-The buoys will float towards you in three swimming lanes.
-You must swim in the correct lanes with buoys.
+The buoys will move towards you in three swimming lanes at different height.
+You must swim in the correct lanes with buoys and jump to reach higher buoys.

 Screen Shot: